-The Bouctouche Farmers' Market is creating a model that strengthens a sustainable food system from producers to consumers while being kind to the environment.
-As such, the Bouctouche Farmers' Market (BFM) is committed to reducing its waste despite the growing trade of our vendors and producers and the increased popularity with consumers and visitors.
+The Bouctouche Farmers' Market is committed to reducing its waste despite the growing trade of our vendors and producers and the increased popularity with consumers and visitors.

 Our goal is not only to reduce the amount of waste produced on site during market days and special events, but also to help vendors, shoppers, and residents to learn and adopt Zero Waste principles in their homes, businesses, and the general community.
 The model rural market setting will also stimulate new circular economy opportunities through the reuse of materials and upcycling of used materials.